LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="UpdateRegistrationData-put-">Update Registration Data (PUT)</h4>
- This API allows you to update a dropdown item [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/custom-registration-data/update-registration-data)
+ This API allows you to update a dropdown item

 ```java